AnarShia/leaflet-map-manager/map-manager/README.md

 # React with React-Leaflet and TypeScript

-This repository contains a project built with React, utilizing React-Leaflet for integrating Leaflet maps into a React application, all written in TypeScript.
+This res contains a project built with React, utilizing React-Leaflet for integrating Leaflet maps into a React application, all written in TypeScript.
 This README serves as a guide to understand the structure of the project and how to get started with development.

 ## Overview